Ethiy/FastAnnotationTool/README.md

 ```bash
 /path/to/annotate --help
 ```

+Controls:

+-  **Mouse**: click with mouse to select upper-left and lower-right corners of a rectangle
+-  **Confirm: 'c' key**: confirm selection
+   -  After confirming switch to terminal window and enter a label for the selection; press enter
+   -  After labeling switch back to image window and repeat for each annotation, using mouse to select a new rectangle.
+-  **Delete: 'd' key**: delete previous annotation rectangle
+-  **Next: 'n' ney**: move to next image
+-  **ESC**: next image

+const int Confirm = 99; // 'c' key
+const int Next = 110;   // 'n' key
+const int Delete = 100; // delete key
+const int ESC = 27;     // escape key

 It is strongly recommended that you run the program without specifying the annotations directory, as it would be inferred automatically.
 Example: